 Elasticsearch

-Datafly Signal delivers events to Elasticsearch for powerful full-text search, real-time analytics, log aggregation, and observability dashboards with Kibana.
+Datafly Signal indexes first-party events into Elasticsearch for full-text search, real-time analytics, log aggregation, and observability dashboards with Kibana.

 Prerequisites